 - Refer to the Fiscal 2016 audited financial statements for more information about the treatment of the Fiscal 2016 Management Fee.
 In lieu of paying the Fiscal 2016 Management Fee in full, the Manager elected to apply an equivalent amount to retire the Fiscal 2015 amount that had been carried forward per above. - Refer to the Fiscal 2017 audited financial statements for more information about the treatment of the Fiscal 2017 Management Fee.
 The Corporation elected to fully adopt IFRS 9 in fiscal 2017 which required mandatory restatement of previous years' results to comply with IFRS accounting standards.
 This, in turn, resulted in net earnings that were sufficient to allow payment of the full fiscal 2017 base Management Fee and most of the 25% Performance Fee to the Manager.
-The Performance Fee amount paid in fiscal 2017 was roughly equivalent to the amounts waived in prior years. - Refer to the Fiscal 2018 audited financial statements included in this Offering Memorandum for more information about the treatment of the Fiscal 2018 Management Fee.
+The Performance Fee amount paid in fiscal 2017 was roughly equivalent to the amounts waived in prior years. - Refer to the Fiscal 2018 audited financial statements for more information about the treatment of the Fiscal 2018 Management Fee.
 The Fiscal 2018 Management Fee was paid in full.
-The Manager was entitled to a Performance Fee of \$34,943 but waived \$31,996 of that Performance Fee. - Refer to the Fiscal 2019 audited financial statements included in this Offering Memorandum for more information about the treatment of the Fiscal 2019 Management Fee.
+The Manager was entitled to a Performance Fee of \$34,943 but waived \$31,996 of that Performance Fee. - Refer to the Fiscal 2019 audited financial statements for more information about the treatment of the Fiscal 2019 Management Fee.
 The Fiscal 2019 Management Fee was paid in full.
-The Manager was entitled to a Performance Fee of \$34,131 but waived the fee in full. - As of the date of this Offering Memorandum, the Manager does not anticipate waiving Fiscal 2020 Management or Performance fees.
+The Manager was entitled to a Performance Fee of \$34,131 but waived the fee in full. - Refer to the Fiscal 2020 audited financial statements included in this Offering Memorandum for more information about the treatment of the Fiscal 2020 Management Fee.
+The Fiscal 2020 Management Fee was partially waived by the Manager.
+The partial waiving of the management was due to the ongoing COVID 19 pandemic.
+The Manager was also entitled to a Performance Fee of \$34,131 but waived the fee in full. - As of the date of this Offering Memorandum, the Manager does not anticipate waiving Fiscal 2021 Management or Performance fees.